-Allison Transmission Holdings, Inc. and its subsidiaries ("Allison," the "Company," "we," "us" or "our") design and manufacture vehicle propulsion solutions, including commercial-duty on-highway, off-highway and defense fully automatic transmissions and electric hybrid and fully electric systems.
+Allison Transmission Holdings, Inc. and its subsidiaries ("Allison," "we," "us" or "our") design and manufacture vehicle propulsion solutions, including commercial-duty on-highway, off-highway and defense fully automatic transmissions and electric hybrid and fully electric systems.
 The business was founded in 1915 and has been headquartered in Indianapolis, Indiana since inception.
 Allison is traded on the New York Stock Exchange under the symbol "ALSN".

-We have approximately 3,500 employees.
-Although approximately 74% of revenues were generated in North America in 2022, we have a global presence by serving customers in Asia, Europe, South America and Africa.
+We have a global presence by serving customers in North America, Asia, Europe, South America, and Africa, with approximately 75% of our revenues being generated in North America in 2023.
 We serve customers through an independent network of approximately 1,600 independent distributor and dealer locations worldwide.